Barking and Dagenham

 Overview ⁞ Barking and Dagenham is an East London borough with a strong industrial heritage, once home to major manufacturing such as the Ford plant in Dagenham.
 Today it is undergoing regeneration, with new housing developments and cultural projects alongside the River Thames.

-The administrative boundary of Barking and Dagenham can be viewed on OpenStreetMap: District Boundary of Barking and Dagenham.
+The administrative boundary of Barking and Dagenham can also be viewed on OpenStreetMap: District Boundary of Barking and Dagenham.

 Key Facts about Barking and Dagenham